Exercise and Sleep

 For example, aerobic exercises like walking, jogging, and swimming can help improve sleep quality and quantity.
 These activities raise your body temperature, and as your body cools back down, the calming effect is enough for a good night's sleep.

-Besides these, strength-training exercises can also be helpful for sleep.
+Besides these, moderate-intensity strength-training exercises like the plank, glute bridge, bird dog, and squats can also be helpful for sleep.
 Strength training helps build muscle and improve fitness levels.
 At the same time, it can also help to reduce stress levels and promote better sleep.

 How long before sleep should you exercise?

 The best time to exercise for sleep is usually in the late afternoon or early evening.
 This is because exercise raises the body temperature, and it takes several hours for that temperature to drop again.
-Avoid vigorous activity within two hours of bedtime.
+Avoid vigorous exercise and any other vigorous physical activity within two hours of bedtime.
 If you must exercise close to bedtime, try a gentler activity like yoga or stretching.

 natural and organic latex mattress topper